Atticus29/java-wildlife-tracker/README.md

 If I had more time, here's what I would attack next:

-* Not pulling up ranger’s sightings in ranger page.

 * Can’t update endangered animal to non-endangered or vice versa (have to just remove and create new one).

+* Display animal's name in ranger page

 ### Setup